 Just because you CAN do it all yourself (and trust me—I did), doesn’t mean you should.
 There are some major pros to hiring a vegan dream team, one of which is simply having some other people who know about the creation and existence of your vegan book!

 A vegan book coach will help you from A-Z and make sure you’ve thought through all the possibilities in terms of your story, what service to use to print your book, and how to get it out there.
-A few vegan book coaches I know include Kathleen Gage, Elizabeth Gary (both US-based), and Mitali Deypurkaystha (UK-based), who specializes in authors who run a business.
+A few vegan book coaches I know include Elizabeth Gary (US) and Mitali Deypurkaystha (UK), who specializes in authors who run a business.

 Do you rub elbows with vegan celebrities?
 Knowing someone who would be willing to endorse your book by writing the foreword (similar to an introduction, but by someone other than the author) and having their name listed on the cover might help it sell some more copies than it otherwise would.
 This definitely isn’t a must-have, but it could help increase your book’s success!
 Check out my list of plant-based celebs here.

 If you’re ready to be an author but don’t have the time or patience to sit down and write your book, you’ll need to work with a vegan ghostwriter (I can help with this!).
 I know that high profile authors who work with publishers are encouraged to hire a co-author (and you usually have 6-8 months to complete a book).
 You could hire a ghostwriter without them knowing…just make sure you work fast enough to meet any set deadlines, because it would take roughly 6 months to have a ghostwriter complete the first draft of a manuscript.

 3. If you self-publish, hire vegan editors.

 The next person or team you’ll want to consider are vegan book editors, especially if you want a professional to proofread and edit out your mistakes or point out areas that could be written better.
 I published a list of vegan book editors here, which includes me.